 VRI services for education

 Children are sponges when it comes to learning because their brains are still developing; especially the part of the brain that deals with language.
 When families move to new countries, the youngest members are often pick up the language far quicker than their parents.
-VRI can help parents feel fully connected with their children’s education despite any language barriers.
+VRI helps parents feel totally connected to their children’s education; despite the language barriers.
 It allows them to have detailed conversations with teachers and understand curriculum requirements.
-The service keeps them completely up-to-date with all aspects of their children’s education.
+The service keeps parents updated with all aspects of their children’s education.
 Furthermore, interpreters play a critical role in aiding children with developmental disabilities or delays.
 If the child or their families need language support, having an interpreter can make a difference in the quality of aid they receive.

 Is VRI for you?

 In an increasingly globalized world, good communication in an unknown language is a daily requirement in many contexts.
 There are times when you may need an expert to interpret complicated words; even when you understand more than one language.
 Professional, accredited interpreters are highly trained in doing just that.
 Unfortunately, it is not always possible to hire a specialist to assist in the translation of business, legal, medical or family matters in person.
 VRI can be the answer if you need to be sure that you are not missing out on anything.
 If you have interest in VRI services or any of the alternative interpreting services mentioned in this article, please contact Global Arena for more information.
 We are proud to offer Video Remote Interpreting services in addition to our in-person and telephonic interpreting services.